time or another, everyone has had a minor toe, foot, or ankle injury that

 In children, most toe, foot, or ankle injuries occur during

-sports or play or accidental falls.
+sports, play, or falls.
 The risk for injury is higher in sports

 with jumping, such as basketball, or sports with quick direction change, such